zabrewer/MerakiAsync/README.md

 # Caveats And Differences

 The first caveat is that MerakiAsync currently only supports API calls that use the GET http method.
-Support for all other methods so that there is 1:1 covererge for all API calls is forthcoming.
+Support for all other methods so that there is 1:1 coverage for all API calls is forthcoming.

 The second thing to call out is that you need to have a session for each top-level class as shown in the first example above (e.g. organizations, networks, appliances, insight, etc).

-After initating once per top-level class you can use any class method (AsyncGetOrganizations, AsyncGetOrganizationNetworks, etc.) that belongs to the respective class (organizations).
+After initiating once per top-level class you can use any class method (AsyncGetOrganizations, AsyncGetOrganizationNetworks, etc.) that belongs to the respective class (organizations).

 Here's an example:
 ``` python